 Between the longitudes of 88° 42′ and 89° 04′ E and the latitudes of 21° 432′ and 21° 55′ N is where you’ll find the Sundarban National Park.
 On average, the park is 7.5 metres above sea level.
 There are 54 little islands in the park, and numerous Ganges river tributaries pass through it.

 Sundarban Eco-geography, rivers and watercourses

-Seven major rivers and other watercourses come together to form a network of channels in this estuary delta.
-All rivers drain into the sea in a southerly direction.
-The two flow tides and two ebb tides that occur every 24 hours, with a tidal range of 3-5 m and up to 8 m in a typical spring tide, totally rely on the tidal motion to cover the whole Sundarban at varying depths.
+The two flow tides and two ebb tides that occur every 24 hours, with a tidal range of 3-5 m and up to 8 m in a typical spring tide, are entirely dependent on the tidal motion to cover the entire Sundarban at varying depths.
 The tidal range is between 3-5 metres and up to 8 metres during a typical spring tide.

 Sunderban Tiger Reserve

 The Sunderban Tiger Reserve may be found in India’s West Bengal region, more specifically in the South 24 Parganas district.
 It has a total size of 2585 km2, of which there are populated areas covering about 1437.4 km2 and the remaining 1474 km2 is covered by forest.
 Both the Sunderban and the mangrove environments can be found in close proximity to one another in Bangladesh.